-Behaves as if Thread.interrupt() were called on the implementation thread underlying this Schedulable.
+For instances of AsyncBaseEventHandler, it behaves as if RealtimeThread. interrupt() was called on the implementation thread underlying it.

 IllegalTaskStateException-when this is not currently releasable, i.e., is disabled, not firable, its start method has not been called, or it has terminated.